The Difference Between Agile & Traditional Manufacturing

 PROBLEM #2: Machine breakdown

-Lean factory floors have to make and deliver what is needed, when it is needed, and in the amount it is needed.
+Lean factory floors have to make and deliver what is needed when it is needed, and in the amount, it is needed.
 Disruptions, such as machine breakdowns, can wreck the production flow, making it impossible to meet deadlines and customer demands.

 Traditional approach: Call in operators or technicians to take a look at the machine.
 They pull and analyze machine data to isolate the cause of the problem if it isn’t immediately apparent.
-It might take a couple hours for them to find the defect and repair it.
+It might take a couple of hours for them to find the defect and repair it.
 If the defect is impossible to find or repair, the machine is replaced.

 Agile approach: Connect and monitor all assets in a single place, and integrate them with human data.

 Most machine problems are caused by improper usage.
-To help workers use equipment correctly, machine monitoring on its own is not sufficient.
+To help workers use the equipment correctly, machine monitoring on its own is not sufficient.
 Collecting data on machine usage enables agile manufacturers to track how operators are using the machines.
 With such visibility into operator and machine performance, engineers can better isolate root causes.

 Identifying the underlying cause of the breakdown allows operators to remedy it and to prevent it from happening again in the future.
 Using new and historical machine data to understand and anticipate performance problems before they happen is called Predictive Maintenance, and it can lead to huge bumps in overall process effectiveness (OPE).